aiyyra/aiyyra.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Afiq"
+title: "Hello, you can call me Afiq!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Bored and raised in Malaysia.
+Hello, this is Afiq.
 A 3rd year Artificial Intelligence student at Universiti Malaya.

-For now, I'm focusing to secure an impactful intern and graduate my current programme.

-My current interest is on AI engineering.

-I'm also interested in exploring other Computer Science Domains and determined to continue learning and expanding my repositories
+I started this blog to keep tracks on my development and progress as a promising talent in my major and as a person in life.

+Keep on readings to know me at a deeper level!!